-This expenditure category includes the assessment paid to the County for property tax administration; debt service payments associated with the General Fund's share of the 2011 lease revenue bonds, financing for IT and communications equipment, and the Stryker gurney subscription; and other assessments and fees.
-FY 2016/17 total expenditures for this category are budgeted at \$3.3 million, which represents a decrease of approximately \$400,000 (9.7%) compared to FY 2015/16 resulting primarily from a reduction in scheduled lease revenue bond debt service.
+This expenditure category includes the assessment paid to the County for property tax administration, debt service payments and other assessments and fees.
+FY 2016/17 total expenditures for this category are budgeted at \$3.3 million, which represents a decrease of approximately \$400,000 (10.1%) compared to FY 2015/16, resulting primarily from a reduction in scheduled lease revenue bond debt service.